bthomas50/Comp8551Assignment4/README.txt

 C++ time: ~8000 microseconds
 MMX time: ~6700 microseconds
 SSE time: ~3950 microseconds
+(originally, we used the inline assembly from the example, which ran at ~1000 microseconds.)

 MMX seems to be only slightly faster than C++.
 SSE is about twice as fast as MMX (we can do twice as many pixels at once!